brepowell/Spam-Classifier/README.md

 IDE: Visual Studio Code

+# Files enclosed:
+spam-classifier.ipynb (run the program from this Jupyter Notebook)

+emails.csv (our dataset from https://github.com/SmallLion/Python-Projects/blob/main/Spam-detection/spam.csv)

+output.txt (the results of the hyperparameter search for the neural network)

 # Setup
 Follow these steps if you have not used Jupyter Notebooks in VS Code before: